Debug API requests in Postman

 This guide discusses troubleshooting API requests.
 To troubleshoot issues with the Postman app, see Troubleshoot app issues.
 To troubleshoot issues with Postman Monitors, see Troubleshooting monitors.

 Every request sent by Postman is logged in the Postman Console, so you can view the detail of what happened when you sent a request.
-This means you can use the Console to help debug your requests when an API isn't behaving as you expect.
-Keeping the Console open while you work will increase the visibility of your network calls and log messages while debugging.
+This means you can use the Console to help debug your requests when an API isn’t behaving as you expect.
+Keeping the Console open while you work increases the visibility of your network calls and log messages while debugging.

 The Postman Console logs the following information: